Skip to contents

 library(mnirs)

-The first function to call will almost always be read_mnirs().
+The first function called will often be read_mnirs().
 This is used to read data from .csv or .xls(x) files exported from common wearable NIRS devices.
-It will extract and return the data table and metadata for further processing and analysis.

 See read_mnirs() for more details.